pau1a/Transcrypt/PDS.md

 To maintain clarity and avoid drift:

 1. **No expressive fonts.** The visual identity is calm, technical, and minimal.
-2. **No decorative typography** in Marketing headers — identity comes from clarity, not spectacle.
+2. Marketing may use expressive typography within the approved ramp; Essentials must remain strictly structural.
 3. **No bold accents** for anything other than explicit interactive components.
-4. **No typographic “play”** in blog posts — long-form content must remain steady and accessible.
-5. **No using larger or heavier type** to imply system authority or “AI intelligence”.
+4. **No using larger or heavier type** to imply system authority or “AI intelligence”.
-6. **No typographic variability** between roles (owner, advisor, verifier).
+5. **No typographic variability** between roles (owner, advisor, verifier).
 Typography is a constant.
-7. **No shrinking type below accessibility thresholds**, regardless of density.
+6. **No shrinking type below accessibility thresholds**, regardless of density.

 Typography becomes part of Transcrypt’s operational truth: precise, legible, and identical across contexts.